 The Folder Redirection Client-Side Plug-in parses and interprets the file as specified in section 2 and then configures the folder redirection subsystem with the relevant parameters extracted from the file.
 The folder redirection subsystem can store its configuration persistently.
-From the configuration, the Client-Side Plug-in MUST persist the setting that determines the behavior when the folder redirection is removed for the folder.<11> At some later time, if the folder redirection subsystem learns via Group Policy that the user no longer belongs to the security group that established the previous redirection configuration had the Relocate On Move flag set (for Version Zero of the protocol) or had Redirect To Local set (for Version One), then the folder redirection subsystem moves the contents of the user profile folder from the previously configured destination to the default destination for the user profile folder (typically a directory on the local computer file system).
+From the configuration, the Client-Side Plug-in MUST persist the setting that determines the behavior when the folder redirection subsystem can store its configuration persistently.
+From the configuration, the Client-Side Plug-in MUST persist the setting that determines the behavior when the folder redirection is removed for the folder.<1> At some later time, if the folder redirection subsystem learns via Group Policy that the user no longer belongs to the security group that established the previous redirection, and the previous redirection configuration had the Relocate On Move flag set (for Version Zero of the protocol) or had Redirect To Local set (for Version One), then the folder redirection subsystem moves the contents of the user profile folder from the previously configured destination to the default destination for the user profile folder (typically a directory on the local computer file system).